Skip to main content

 โ€‹

 Next, you will need to configure the structure of your new Airtable record.
-Use the buttons on the right of the fields to insert the various variables that where received by the hook.
+Use the buttons on the right of the fields to insert the various variables that were received by the hook.

 For instance, use the issue title and issue type in your new record title.
-Feel free to customise your record however you want.
+Feel free to customize your record however you want.
 The following image is just a suggestion.

 For more information about the Airtable app, read their documentation here